inadeqtfuturs/nextjs-graphql-sequelize-starter/README.md

 ## Commands

-`sequelize-cli` is a dev dependency of this starter, so I've aliased some frequently used commands with yarn.
+`sequelize-cli` is a dev dependency of this starter, so some of the most frequently used commands have been aliased with yarn.

 ``` bash
 db:create: create database